brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 and run), are too magical (and therefore impossible to debug), or some combination of all three.
-That said, ECS also leaves a lot to be desired, so when [I work with small startups to help them set up their Docker deployment](http://www.atomic-squirrel.net/?ref=ybrikman-docker-aws), I often recommend DIY automation using tools like [Terraform](https://www.terraform.io/) and [Ansible](http://www.ansible.com/) (I'll try to discuss these tools in a future blog post) on top of basic cloud infrastructure (such as EC2).
+That said, ECS also leaves a lot to be desired, so when [I work with small startups to help them set up their Docker deployment](http://www.atomic-squirrel.net/?ref=ybrikman-docker-aws), I sometimes recommend DIY automation using tools like [Terraform](https://www.terraform.io/) and [Ansible](http://www.ansible.com/) on top of basic cloud infrastructure (such as EC2).
+I'll discuss Terraform and Ansible more in a future blog post.

 The good news is that the Docker ecosystem is improving at an incredible rate, so it'll be interesting to revisit this question in 6-12 months to see how